 Sake is made from rice.
 Kõji (malted rice) and water are added to steamed rice, and this mixture placed in a vat is left to ferment with yeast for 20 days.
-After fermentation the mixture is ready for pressing, filtration and heating.
+After fermentation, the mixture is ready for pressing, filtration, and heating.

-Sake, often called seishu (lit. clear sake), is a fermented alcoholic beverage made from rice.
+Sake, often called Seishu (lit. clear sake), is a fermented alcoholic beverage made from rice.
 Of all brewed alcoholic beverages, it is the highest proof. this has been a Japanese alcoholic beverage since ancient times.

 Sake has a wine-like aroma

 When drunk cold, good sake has a taste similar to fine quality wine.
 As a result, there are some kinds of sake that have won prizes when submitted for exhibition at European wine competitions.
-Some kinds of sake are massproduced and sold throughout Japan.
+Some kinds of sake are mass-produced and sold throughout Japan.
 However, there are local sake breweries in every region across the country, which make their respective characteristic tastes based on the quality of rice and water and differences in brewing processes.

-This is called “jizake” (locally brewed sake) and has played the main role in the recent sake boom.
+This is called “Jizake” (locally brewed sake) and has played the main role in the recent sake boom.
 With the alcohol concentration at around 15%, it is comparatively easy to drink, resulting in increasing numbers of female fans.

 It is often said that where there is good water there is good sake.
-Nada in Hyōgo and Fushimi in Kyoto are well known for their good sake, and sake from local breweries in various parts of the country has also become popular, much like wines from various vineyards around the world.
+Nada in Hyōgo and Fushimi in Kyoto are well known for their good sake, and the sake of local breweries in various parts of the country has also become popular, much like wines from various vineyards around the world.

 Sake is traditionally made in wintertime.
-In addition to high quality rice and water, the coldness of winter is also an important factor in making delicious sake.
+In addition to high-quality rice and water, the coldness of winter is also an important factor in making delicious sake.
 However, most sake now is manufactured in large breweries throughout the year.

 Sake and Shintoism

-Sake is deeply related to Shintoism, and is always a part of Shinto ceremonies.
+Sake is deeply related to Shintoism and is always a part of Shinto ceremonies.
 It is also an indispensable beverage for ceremonial occasions in Japanese life.

 Sake is essential to Shinto festivals.
-Festivals are a series of rites when people welcome the kami, entertain them with offerings of all sorts of delicacies and sake, ask for an oracle, drink and eat together a portion of the offerings, and send kami back to mountains.
+Festivals are a series of rites when people welcome the kami, entertain them with offerings of all sorts of delicacies and sake, ask for an oracle, drink and eat together a portion of the offerings, and send kami back to the mountains.
 The way of drinking sake in the old days was to pass a large cup around from person to person.
-It was believed that to drink from the same cup gave a person a sense of oneness not only with the others but also with kami.
+It was believed that drinking from the same cup gave a person a sense of oneness not only with the others but also with kami.
 Drinking with individual cups is a general custom now, but we sometimes see people exchanging sake cups on some formal occasions even nowadays, carrying on the traditional style of drinking in the old days.